How Does a Job Interview Work

 Individual Contributor Roles

-Hiring managers for IC roles want examples of independent problem-solving and execution.
-Show how you own outcomes and provide measurable examples of how your work moved metrics or delivered products.
+For IC roles, hiring managers want examples of independent problem-solving, execution, and ownership.
+Argue how you moved metrics or delivered products.

 Manager and Leadership Roles